Madrasa of Sarghatmish: Al-Maqrizi's commentary

 Al-Maqrizi was a Caireen historian.
 His main work is the Khitat, which is a topographical description of Cairo's history.
 Al-Maqrizi discusses the history and architecture of every building in the city in the Khitat.

-Specifically, al-Maqrizi focuses on the Madrasa of Sarghatmish's origins by describing the history of Sarghatmish himself, which has been explained above.
-Al-Maqrizi then goes on to explain the architectural details as well as the impact of the building in the community.
-Al-Maqrizi comments on the building itself by saying, "The madrasa became one of the most marvelous and beautiful structures, and one of the most delightful also on the interior."
+Specifically, al-Maqrizi focused on the Madrasa of Sarghatmish's origins by describing the history of Sarghatmish himself, which has been explained above.
+Al-Maqrizi then went on to explain the architectural details as well as the impact of the building in the community.
+Al-Maqrizi commented on the building itself by saying, "The madrasa became one of the most marvelous and beautiful structures, and one of the most delightful also on the interior."
 It seems that the Madrasa of Sarghatmish's elegant construction affected people in Cairo so much that some wrote poetry about the structure.
-Al-Maqrizi quotes one poem,"O Sarghitmish, may what you built hold no importance to you, for your lasting reward is now on account of the beauty of this building.
+Al-Maqrizi quoted one poem,"O Sarghitmish, may what you built hold no importance to you, for your lasting reward is now on account of the beauty of this building.
 The marble paving, like a bloom in beauty, held him in contempt, for to God should be attributed both bloom and builderspends time."